allfoxwy/UnitXP_SP3/README.md

 - `/script local time = UnitXP("getTickCount", "anything would do");print(time);`

 This makes the mod require Windows Vista or newer to operate.
-I know there is GetTickCount() but I think I won't compromise for now.
+I know there is GetTickCount() but I won't compromise for now.

+### Flash WoW window and its taskbar icon to notify player

+- `/script UnitXP("flashNotifyOS", 10);`

+Above command would attmpt flashing 10 times, and stop as soon as WoW window is back to foreground.

 ### Tell if UnitXP_SP3 functions available

-These only work with included [vanilla-dll-sideloader](https://github.com/allfoxwy/vanilla-dll-sideloader), VanillaFixes loader skip this.
+These only work with included [vanilla-dll-sideloader](https://github.com/allfoxwy/vanilla-dll-sideloader), VanillaFixes loader skip them.

 When mod loads, it adds some globals to LUA:
 - Vanilla1121mod.UnitXP_SP3
 - Vanilla1121mod.UnitXP_SP3_inSight
 - Vanilla1121mod.UnitXP_SP3_distanceBetween
 - Vanilla1121mod.UnitXP_SP3_modernNameplateDistance
+- Vanilla1121mod.UnitXP_SP3_getTickCount
 - Vanilla1121mod.UnitXP_SP3_target
+- Vanilla1121mod.UnitXP_SP3_flashNotifyOS

 You could check their existance to tell if certain function is available.